Bright-Shard/nixrs/README.md

 There aren't many docs written for the nixrs API outside of the nixrs source code.
 You can see all of nixrs' functions in `nixrs/default.nix`.
 You can look in `nixrs/config` for an example of using the nixrs API - that portion of the codebase glues the nixrs Nix Module to the nixrs API and calls all the correct functions to build a crate configured with `crate.nix`.

 > Note: The nixrs API is currently extremely unstable because nixrs is still very WIP.
+If you use it, you should probably pin nixrs to a specific Git commit and update carefully.